dqtm/sisy-en-material/ORGANISATION/HS20_rules_of_the_game.md

 Hints:
 ================
 * Install a Git Client (e.g. TortoiseGit for Windows)
-* Clone or Download the contents to have course material locally
+* Clone or Download repository to have course material locally
+* Use a branch or a local copy to add your own notes, since repository will have updates during semester

 Teacher: